gvwilson/thirdbit/src/fiction/santas/index.md

 [^geography-volcanoes]: "Almost", because he had taken geography in school and knew about volcanoes.

-"M-me?"
+"Me?"
 Finner stammered.

 "Yes, you," Gran-Granna said impatiently.
-"Your folks have been worried about you for a while now.
+"Your parents have been worried about you for a while now.
-Oh, I know, you didn't think anyone had noticed, but you've been mopey and anxious and all the other things young people get carried away with these days, only more so."
+You've been mopey and anxious
+and all the other things young people get carried away with these days, only more so."

 A clock chimed quietly in the kitchen next door.
 Somewhere in the distance,
-someone called for their children to come inside, it was time for bed and their teeth weren't going to brush themselves.
+someone called their children to come inside because it was time for bed and their teeth weren't going to brush themselves.
 "I just don't know what to do," Finner confessed, angry at the tears that he was absolutely *not* going to cry.
 "I like the ho-ho-ho'ing,
-but deliveries are—"
+but—"
 He paused for breath.
-"It's like everyone else is excited about it but I'm just watching myself do it, you know?
+"It's like everyone else is excited about making deliveries and everything but I'm just watching myself do it, you know?
 Like this is someone else's life and I've just put it on like a sweater except it doesn't quite fit